About the Port of Port Townsend

 The Port of Port Townsend is located on the northeast corner of Washington’s Olympic Peninsula, one of the nation’s best maritime destinations.
 Whether you are visiting our classic Victorian seaport for the first time as a tourist, are here for business, or have lived here for years, we are here to provide the services you need.

-From our offices at the Point Hudson Marina in Port Townsend, we own and operate a diverse group of facilities, including:
+From our offices at the Boat Haven Marina in Port Townsend, we own and operate a diverse group of facilities, including:

-- Three marinas (two in Port Townsend, one in Quilcene)
+- Three marinas (Boat Haven Marina & Point Hudson Marina in Port Townsend, and the Herb Beck Marina in Quilcene)

-- A marine trades industrial area at the Port Townsend Boat Haven
+- A marine trades industrial area at the Boat Haven boat yard

 - Jefferson County International Airport